Optimising Effectiveness, Compliance and Legal Protection of Policies & Policy Updates

 12.05 Introductory Remarks

 Policies are the backbone of a well-run school.
 Properly structured policies assist the school to mitigate risk and ensure that all stakeholders are supported and facilitated to make good decisions at the coalface.
 Well-structured, lawful, and tailored policies, that either build or are in line with your school’s culture are essential.
 In a fast-moving legal landscape (and minefield), policies need to be monitored and updated.
 This session will help you ensure your policy writing is effective in protecting the school from ongoing risks; that it simplifies and makes the school function and operations more efficient; and evolves policies in a way that is consistent with school values and direction.
+Ben Tallboys, Principal at Russell Kennedy Lawyers, consulting lawyer to AHISA, will guide you through a unique two-hour program, including case studies, best practice and tips and traps learned from extensive experience.
+Adele Sparke, Legal & Governance Manager, and Nadia Kavgas, Legal and Policy Officer, at Newington College, will provide practical insight and commentary:

 12.15 Part 1: Examining Best Practice Policy Frameworks, Identifying Key Policies Required in the Current Environment, Examining Optimal Policy Structures, Key Clauses, and Developing and Updating Policies